- Plan for Breadth

 Emphasis is placed on quality and the need to work in a variety of approaches.
 Children are encouraged to work independently and collaboratively.
 We also aim to ensure three elements exist within the curriculum throughout the year.
 We want the children to appreciate the awe and wonder of the world, have a real impact on the community, be it close by or other parts of the world, and have a bearing of people's emotions.
 For examples of the work undertaken at Huntingtower please have a look at our School News pages.
 Through this approach we develop collaboration, communication, creativity, problem solving, resilience and divergent thinking.

 Woven throughout the curriculum, and the broader experiences the children have, is the promotion of fundamental British values.
 There is an emphasis on promoting the spiritual, moral, social and cultural (SMSC) development of the child as well as the broader Huntingtower community.
 Understanding where and how a child can, not only fit in but, contribute to making the world a better place is essential for us here.
-Examples of how we promote British values and SMSC can be explored by downloading some of the Academy's assemblies below.

 We reference these British values in the following way: